Kotlin/kotlinx-kover/README.md

 ```
 </details>

-**For other platforms (Android, Kotlin-Multiplatform) the name may differ, you may also have several test tasks, so you first need to determine the name of the required task.**
+**For other platforms (Android, Kotlin-Multiplatform) the names may differ and you may also have several test tasks, so you first need to determine the name of the required task.**

 Example of configuring test task for build type `debug` in Android:
 <details open>